SolidWallOfCode/txn_box/doc/dev/memory-management.en.rst

 entirely possible to have the same directive instance being invoked simultaneously for different transactions.
 If the requirement is to set up shared status this can be done via the configuration initializer argument to :txb:`Config::define`.
-If the templated overload is used then the method :txb:`Direct::cfg_init` is used as the initializer.
+If the templated overload is used then the method :txb:`Directive::cfg_init` is used as the initializer.
 The base class method does nothing therefore this method can be omitted if not needed.

 When configuration storage is needed, it is frequently the case this is because the directive needs